azzamshaikh/visual_servoing/README.md

 ![alt text](./assets/trajectory.png)

-A full write up is available in the source folder.
+A full write up is available in the `docs` folder.

 ## Building the Workspace